rpgrimm/vern/README.md

 # vern

-vern is a command-line interface to OpenAI's ChatGPT that supports sessions, a prompt interface, can read files via stdin, and will pretty-print in markdown.
+vern is a command-line interface to OpenAI's ChatGPT that supports sessions, an interactive prompt interface, can read files via stdin, and will pretty-print in markdown.

+Some examples are it can [Generate code](#code-generator), comment existing code, generate Latex recipes, and translate old texts.

 vern is named vern in honor of Jim Varney's character Ernest P. Worrell.